adaltas/node-masson/core/freeipa/server/install.coffee.md

           '--no-ntp' unless options.ntp_enabled
           ...[
             if options.external_ca
-              '--external-ca'
-              "--ca-subject=\"#{options.ca_subject}\""
+              "--external-ca --ca-subject=\"#{options.ca_subject}\""
             else
               "--ca-cert-file=#{options.conf_dir}/cacert.pem"
           ] if options.tls_enabled
         ].join ' '
+        bash: 'bash -l'

       @call
         if_exists: '/root/ipa.csr'
         unless_exists: '/root/ipa.cert'
-        header: '...waiting for /root/chain.cert.pem...'
+        header: 'External CA'
       , (err, callback) ->
         @call ->
-          process.stdout.writte [
+          process.stdout.write [
-            'The next step is to get /root/ipa.csr signed by your CA ' 'and place the certificate chain, the root and the intermediate' 'certificates, in /root/ipa.cert in the PEM format' ] if process.stdin.isTTY
+            'The next step is to get /root/ipa.csr signed by your CA' 'and place the certificate chain, the root and the intermediate' 'certificates, in /root/ipa.cert in the PEM format', '' ].join '\n' if process.stdin.isTTY
         @wait.exist
           target: '/root/ipa.cert'
         @call ->
-          process.stdout.writte [
+          process.stdout.write [
             'Be sure to back up the CA certificates stored in /root/cacert.p12' 'These files are required to create replicas.
-The password for these' 'files is the Directory Manager password'
+The password for these' 'files is the Directory Manager password', '' ].join '\n' if process.stdin.isTTY
-          ] if process.stdin.isTTY
+        @next callback
       @call
         header: 'Certificate'
         if: -> @status -1